-The Department of Physics and Astronomy offers three degrees with various concentrations.
+The Department of Physics and Astronomy offers four degrees with various concentrations.
 In the B.S. in Physics or Physics and Astronomy, aside from the general degree, you may choose to enhance your education by the Education or Graduate School Preparation areas of concentration.
 In the B.A. in Astronomy, you may also choose the Science Communication or Science Breadth areas of concentration.
+The newly offered B.S. in Physics and Quantum Computing consists of a core program of physics, computer science and Quantum Information/Quantum Computing courses, with optional focuses to prepare for graduate studies in Physics or Computer Science.

 We also offer a minor and a Nanoscience and Engineering Certificate.
 Our Certificate program works in tandem with the Department of Chemistry and the Swanson School of Engineering.